Artificial intelligence and precision health at Halmstad University

 Top-level research about how information driven care is best implemented

 CAISR Health focuses on using the data that is generated through the entire healthcare process to enable qualified decision-making in healthcare.

 “Data is generated every time a person comes into contact with healthcare, when they pick up medicine, or when they are in what we call ‘intelligent environments’.
 Data can be refined into knowledge to, for example, better decide when a patient is ready to be discharged, what treatment an individual can most benefit from and make sure that the treatment is doing what it should”, says Mattias Ohlsson, Project Leader for CAISR Health and Professor of Information Technology at Halmstad University and Lund University.

-The access to health data is possible through Region Halland and is complemented by an extensive “health data factory” which the University and Region Halland have invested in.
+The access to health data is possible through Region Halland and is complemented by the Health Data Centre which the University and Region Halland have invested in.
 The goal is to establish a top-level research profile about how information driven care is best developed, implemented and used, about privacy preserving distributed data mining and machine learning for healthcare data.

 Decision aid for heart failure and mental illness

 Within the research profile CAISR Health, several different projects will be conducted – all with the aim of developing and implementing information driven care.